Kuala Lumpur: Beginning of modern Kuala Lumpur

-Early Kuala Lumpur was a small town that suffered from many social and political problems – the buildings were made of wood and 'atap' (palm frond thatching).
-The buildings were prone to catching fire, and due to a lack of proper sanitation the town was plagued with diseases.
+Early Kuala Lumpur was a small town that suffered from many social and political problems – the buildings were mostly made of wood and 'atap' (palm frond thatching).
+The buildings were prone to catching fire, and due to a lack of proper sanitation, the town was plagued with diseases.
 It also suffered from a constant threat of flooding due to its location.
 The town became embroiled in the Selangor Civil War in part over control of revenue from the tin mines.
-Yap Ah Loy allied himself with Tengku Kudin and the Hai San secret society, they fought against a rival secret society, Ghee Hin, whom allied themselves with Raja Mahdi.
+Yap Ah Loy allied himself with Tengku Kudin and the Hai San secret society, they fought against a rival secret society, Ghee Hin, who allied themselves with Raja Mahdi.
 Raja Asal and Sutan Puasa switched sides to Raja Mahdi, and Kuala Lumpur was captured in 1872 and burnt to the ground.
 Yap escaped to Klang where he assembled another fighting force and recaptured Kuala Lumpur in March 1873, defeating Raja Mahdi's forces with the help of fighters from Pahang.
 The war and other setbacks, such as dropping tin prices, led to a slump.
 A major outbreak of cholera caused many to flee.
 The slump lasted until late 1879, when rising prices for tin allowed the town to recover.
 In late 1881, the town was severely flooded, after a fire that had destroyed the entire town in January.
 With the town being rebuilt a few times and having thrived, this was due in large to Yap Ah Loy.
 Yap, together with Frank Swettenham who was appointed the Resident in 1882, were the two most important figures of early Kuala Lumpur with Swettenham credited with its rapid growth and development and its transformation into a major urban centre.

 The early Chinese and Malay settled along the east bank of the Klang River.
 The Chinese mainly settled around the commercial centre of Market Square.
 The Malays, and later Indian Chettiars and Muslims, resided in the Java Street area, now Jalan Tun Perak.
 In 1880, the colonial administration moved the state capital of Selangor from Klang to the more strategically advantageous Kuala Lumpur, and British Resident William Bloomfield Douglas decided to locate the government buildings and living quarters to the west of the river.
-Government offices and a new police headquarters were built on Bukit Aman, and the Padang initially created for police training.
-The Padang, now known as Merdeka Square, would later become the centre of the British administrative offices when the colonial government offices moved to the Sultan Abdul Samad Building in 1897.
+Government offices and a new police headquarters were built on Bukit Aman, and the Padang was initially created for police training.
+The Padang, now known as Independence Square, would later become the centre of the British administrative offices when the colonial government offices moved to the Sultan Abdul Samad Building in 1897.